-Penetration testing and vulnerability scanning are often confused for the same service.
+Penetration testing and vulnerability assessments are often confused for the same service.
 A vulnerability scan is an automated, high-level test that looks for and reports potential vulnerabilities.
 A penetration test is an exhaustive, live examination designed to exploit weaknesses in your system.

 Benefits of Vulnerability Assessment Scanning